Raythekool/dynamics-365-customer-engagement/ce/developer/clientapi/reference/grids/gridcontrol/getFetchXml.md

 ## Example

-The following example displays the retrieved Fetch XNL of the Contacts subgrid in the Console:
+The following example displays the retrieved Fetch XML of the Contacts subgrid in the Console:

 ```JavaScript
 function myFunction(executionContext) {